clearga/project-two/README.md

 See the [feedback document](./feedback.md) for the criteria on which your project will be evaluated.

 ## ACCESS TO INSTRUCTORS
-We will hold 1:1s throughout the week.
+We will have a debugging queue throughout the week.
+Remember to have lots of debuggin `console.logs` and have tried to look into some solutions on your own first.
 We will also do mini lessons on certain topics if we notice that several people are running into the same issues.

 ## FINAL DELIVERABLES